rkonoplev/dniester/docs/en/GLOSSARY.md

 -   **GitLeaks**: A tool that scans Git history (commits and repositories) for secrets and sensitive information (e.g., API keys, passwords, tokens) that might have been accidentally committed.

+-   **Bucket4j**: A Java library for implementing rate limiting using the "Token Bucket" algorithm.
+    It allows controlling the number of requests a client can send within a defined period.